Managing your Manager

 Take Initiative to show your capabilities.

 I cannot say this enough – initiative is a definitive sign of someone who a manager can grow professionally.
 People who fly under the radar and simply do the minimum will stay in their positions until they get bored enough to leave.
 People who take on more, voluntarily to help the team or out of the desire for professional development, are the people who land on our radar.
-You are more than just the sum of your parts, resume, or the job description for your role – you are an intelligent, thoughtful, initiative-taking person who can achieve most anything.
+You are more than just the sum of your parts, resume, or the job description for your role – you are an intelligent, thoughtful, initiative-taking person who can achieve almost anything.
 Show us!!

 Own your role in good and bad.